Lesson 3: p5.js Serial In

 Starter template code

-To make it easier to build p5.js web apps with web serial, we’ve created a basic p5.js serial template.
-You can view it and duplicate it via the p5.js online editor or from our GitHub repo (as SerialTemplate).
+To make it easier to build p5.js web apps with Web Serial, we’ve created a basic p5.js serial template.
+You can view it and duplicate it via the p5.js online editor or from our GitHub repo (SerialTemplate).

 Circle size app

-OK, let’s build a simple Arduino → Computer p5.js web app that reads in a single floating point number between [0, 1] (as text-encoded data) and draws an appropriately sized circle.
-For this demonstration, we will be using the Arduino program AnalogOut.ino and the web app called CircleSizeIn (live page, code).
-The full app experience will look like this:
+Let’s build a simple Arduino → Computer p5.js web app that reads in a single floating point number between [0, 1] (as text-encoded data) and draws an appropriately sized circle.
+We’ll use the Arduino program AnalogOut.ino and the web app called CircleSizeIn (live page).
+The full app experience looks like this:

 Video.
-A demonstration of the p5.js app CircleSizeIn (live page, code), which receives serial input from the attached Arduino running AnalogOut.ino.
+The p5.js app CircleSizeIn (live page, code), which receives serial input from the Arduino running AnalogOut.ino.
 We use a potentiometer on Pin A0 as analog input.
-Note: in this video, we use a slightly different Arduino sketch called AnalogOutOLED.ino to demonstrate both Arduino output and p5.js interactivity.

 Let’s get building!